Disclosure: We earn from purchases made through us

 These are the top rated best blenders to make smoothies in 2023:

-- Best blender for smoothies: Cuisinart CBT-2000 3.5 Peak Hurricane Pro Blender.
+- Best full size blender for smoothies: Cuisinart CBT-2000 3.5 Peak Hurricane Pro Blender.

 - Best countertop blender and mixer for smoothies: Vitamix’s Professional Series 750 Blender.